-REGIONAL FORENSIC SCIENCE CENTER SEDGWICK COUNTY, KANSAS

-Timothy P. Rohrig, Ph.D. - Director Jaime L. Oeberst, M.D. - District Coroner-Chief Medical Examiner Shari L. Beck - Forensic Administrator/Chief Medical Investigator
+REGIONAL FORENSIC SCIENCE CENTER Timothy P. Rohrig, Ph.D.
+Director Jaime L. Oeberst, M.D.
+District Coroner-Chief Medical Examiner Pathology Division 2014 Annual Report HISTORY/OVERVIEW The Regional Forensic Science Center officially opened on December 21st, 1995.

-FORENSIC PATHOLOGY DIVISION 2013 ANNUAL REPORT

-HISTORY/OVERVIEW

-The Regional Forensic Science Center officially opened on December 21st, 1995.
 The Center houses the Pathology Division (including the Office of the District Coroner) and the Forensic Science Laboratories.
 The Pathology Division is organized into three sections: Pathology Administration, Medical Investigations and the Autopsy Service.
 As mandated by law, the District Coroner has the responsibility for investigating deaths within Sedgwick County that are a result of violence, unlawful means, suddenly when in apparent health, not regularly attended by a physician, any suspicious or unusual manner, when in police custody, or when the determination of the cause of death is held to be in the public interest.
 The primary goal of investigation and the postmortem examination is to determine cause and manner of death in order to generate a death certificate.
 Cause of death is the injury or disease that results in death.
 Manner of death is determined by circumstances in which the death occurred and includes natural, accident, homicide, suicide, and undetermined.
 Undetermined manner of death is used when circumstances are unknown or are unclear.

-Since 2005, the number of cases reported annually to the office has averaged 2,974.
-From 2004 to 2008, the Pathology Division showed a steady increase in the number of postmortem examinations.
-Since that time, the number of examinations has remained steady, with an average of 755 per year.
+Over the last decade, the number of cases reported annually to the office has averaged 3,003, with a steady increase year after year.
 There has been greater than a one and half fold increase in the number of reported cases and approximately a two and half fold increase in the number of required examinations and medical records review since 1998.
 The Pathology Division has been accredited by the National Association of Medical Examiners (NAME) since 2001.

-PATHOLOGY LEADERSHIP

-District Coroner-Chief Medical Examiner Jaime L. Oeberst, M.D.
+PATHOLOGY LEADERSHIP District Coroner-Chief Medical Examiner Jaime L. Oeberst, M.D.